-- PVC: Rigid PVC is a plastic pipe similar in size to EMT.
+- PVC: Rigid PVC is a plastic pipe similar in size to rigid metal conduit (RMC).
 It can be heated and bent and is joined with glued or threaded connections.
+PVC is typically available in Schedule 40 and Schedule 80 options: Schedule 40 is used most often, but Schedule 80 is used when there's risk of damage to the pipes because it has thicker walls.

 Conduit Is Not the Same as BX

-At first glance, the electrical conduit may seem similar to BX (or AC, for "armored cable") wiring.
+At first glance, an electrical conduit may seem similar to BX wiring (sometimes also referred to as AC wiring for "armored cable" or MC for "metal cable").
 Like conduit, loose but insulated individual wires are encased in BX's metal shell.
-Also like a conduit, BX can be used in exposed locations.
+Also like a conduit, BX wiring can be used in exposed locations.
+When installed correctly, both types can last upwards of 50 years or more.

-The difference is that, according to electrical code (NEC 320.12), an armored cable may not be used in damp or wet locations, in places where exposed to corrosive conditions, or places where damage might occur.
-By contrast, certain types of a conduit may be installed in such locations.
+The difference is that, according to the electrical code (NEC 320.12), an armored cable may not be used in damp or wet locations, in places exposed to corrosive conditions, or in places where damage might occur.
+By contrast, certain types of conduits may be installed in such locations.

 Wiring Used With Conduit

-Conduit is a hollow tube that wires are pulled, or "fished," through during installation.
+A conduit is a hollow tube that wires are pulled through during installation.
 This differs from cable, which is a group of wires encased inside a flexible protective sheathing.
 The most common type of cable used in home wiring is non-metallic (NM), or Romex, cable.
-While NM cable can be run inside conduit, this is seldom done.
+While NM cable can be run inside a conduit, this is seldom done.

 The types of wire most commonly installed inside of conduit are THHN and THWN.
 THHN/THWN wires are individual, insulated, and color-coded wires.
 They are similar to the wires you see when you strip the outer sheathing off of NM cable.

-This type of grounding system was more common in older construction than it is today, and many electricians today include an insulated ground wire in metal conduit as preferred means of grounding the circuit.
+This type of grounding system was more common in older construction than it is today, and many electricians today include an insulated ground wire in a metal conduit as preferred means of grounding the circuit.